dm13450/dm13450.github.io/finance.md

 permalink: /Research/
 ---

-My reserach intrests include the following:
+My research interests include the following:

-- Predicting extreme values in equities.
+- Predicting extreme values in markets and financial products.
 - Non-parametric Bayesian methods.
-- Point-processe inference.
+- Point-processes inference.

 I've also got a keen but more of a side interest in sports modelling, looking at how we can predict the outcomes of various sports based on available data.